s3thi/ankursethi.in-old/_posts/2013-07-17-simulating-a-slow-internet-connection.markdown

 ---
 author: ankur
-comments: true
 date: 2013-07-17 15:56:14+00:00
 layout: post
 slug: simulating-a-slow-internet-connection
 title: Simulating a Slow Internet Connection
-wordpress_id: 245
 categories:
     - AngularJS
     - Django
     - Programming
 ---

 I am currently working on a single page web application written with AngularJS that communicates with a REST API written with Django and Tastypie.
 Since I run both the client and the server locally on my machine, every HTTP request that my AngularJS application makes receives a response from the REST API in tens of milliseconds.
 This is not ideal.